-#TBT: when 14.2hh Stroller won the Hickstead Derby - Horse & Hound
+The amazing moment 14.2hh Stroller won the Hickstead Derby - Horse & Hound

-For this week’s Throwback Thursday, we rewind the clock 50 years to 1967 when the pint-sized Stroller clinched the Hickstead Derby title
+We rewind the clock 51 years to 1967 when the pint-sized Stroller clinched the Hickstead Derby title...

 When and where?